 This sub-category allows trucking firms to bring long-haul truck drivers to Saskatchewan.
-To qualify for this project, long-haul truck drivers:

 - Be working for an SINP-approved Saskatchewan trucking firm for at least six months on a temporary work permit.
 The permit must be issued by Immigration, Refugees and Citizenship Canada (IRCC) and based on a positive Labour Market Impact Assessment (LMIA) from Service Canada.

 - Have a current Saskatchewan Class 1A driver's licence.

 - Have a full-time, permanent job offer from your employer.
 Your employer must be an approved trucking firm in Saskatchewan.

 - Have at least Canadian Language Benchmarks (CLB) 4 or higher English language ability in all four categories (listening, speaking, reading and writing).

 - Have a valid SINP Job Approval Letter.